Alex Verdugo Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

+- The Tigers pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.49).
+- The Tigers' 4.49 team ERA ranks 20th across all league pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (136 total, 1.2 per game).
+- Tigers pitchers combine to give up 137 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- In his most recent appearance on Saturday against the Tampa Bay Rays, the left-hander threw 5 1/3 innings, allowing no earned runs while surrendering six hits.
+- In his most recent appearance on Sunday against the Tampa Bay Rays, the righty threw 5 2/3 innings, giving up six earned runs while surrendering nine hits.

-- The 26-year-old has an ERA of 3.67, with 11 strikeouts per nine innings, in six games this season.
-Opponents are hitting .240 against him.
+- In 10 games this season, the 25-year-old has a 4.89 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.